yuxinguo13/cse15l-lab-reports/lab-report-5-week-10.md

 <img src = "image_report5/actual output 499.png">

-Both my output and the output from the provided repository are inconsistent with the correct output as the output should be `foo\)\:`
+Both my output and the output from the provided repository are inconsistent with the correct output as the output should be `foo`

 Error in my code: